U.S. chipmakers' shares rally despite demand uncertainty

-SAN FRANCISCO, April 17 (Reuters) - As Qualcomm’s major victory against Apple sent semiconductor stocks to record highs on Wednesday, the sector’s strong recent rally may be at odds with uncertainty about an ongoing downturn in global demand.
+SAN FRANCISCO (Reuters) - As Qualcomm’s major victory against Apple sent semiconductor stocks to record highs on Wednesday, the sector’s strong recent rally may be at odds with uncertainty about an ongoing downturn in global demand.

 With the Philadelphia Semiconductor index jumping 1.4% on Wednesday to its second straight record high and now up 35% year to date, upcoming March-quarter reports could become a make-or-break moment for investors.